What is an RFP? A 2026 Guide

 6. Make a Final Selection

-7. Establish Vendor Evaluation Process
+7. Establish a Vendor Evaluation Process

-To ensure that the chosen vendor delivers the return on investment, determine your vendor evaluation process.
+To ensure that the chosen vendor delivers a return on investment, determine your vendor evaluation process.
 For example, you can use a supplier scorecard to make sure vendors meet your requirements.
 Also, it is important to communicate to the vendor the areas they’re lacking in so they can correct them and meet your expectations.

-Plenty of business organizations use software solutions to streamline the RFP process since these documents involve a lot of moving parts and can be quite time-consuming to make.
+To make things more streamlined, many business organizations use software solutions to streamline the RFP process since these documents involve a lot of moving parts and can be quite time-consuming to make.

 Using software for generating RFPs such as Provalido, RFP360, Loopio and others help you: